Christianity in Ethiopia

-Christianity in Ethiopia is the largest religion in the country, as 63% of the country, Islam follows behind.
-Christianity in Ethiopia dates back to the early medieval Kingdom of Aksum, when the King Ezana first adopted the faith in 4th century AD.
+Christianity in Ethiopia is the country's largest religion with members making up 68% of the population.

+Christianity in Ethiopia dates back to the ancient Kingdom of Aksum, when the King Ezana first adopted the faith in the 4th century AD.
 This makes Ethiopia one of the first regions in the world to officially adopt Christianity.

 Various Christian denominations are now followed in the country.
-Of these, the largest and oldest is the Ethiopian Orthodox Tewahedo Church an Oriental Orthodox church centered in Ethiopia.
-The Orthodox Tewahedo Church was part of the Coptic Orthodox Church until 1959, when it was granted its own patriarch by Coptic Orthodox Pope of Alexandria and Patriarch of All Africa Cyril VI.
-Ethiopia was the only region of northern Africa to survive the expansion of Islam as a Christian state.
+Of these, the largest and oldest is the Ethiopian Orthodox Tewahedo Church, an Oriental Orthodox church centered in Ethiopia.
+The Orthodox Tewahedo Church was part of the Coptic Orthodox Church until 1959 when it was granted its own patriarch by the Coptic Orthodox Pope of Alexandria and Patriarch of All Africa Cyril VI.